varvet/DesignableKit/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/316be6fc3d163dae0cab/test_coverage)](https://codeclimate.com/github/varvet/DesignableKit/test_coverage)
 [![Maintainability](https://api.codeclimate.com/v1/badges/316be6fc3d163dae0cab/maintainability)](https://codeclimate.com/github/varvet/DesignableKit/maintainability)

-A collection of class that you can use to give you more options in how to style your buttons and views in interface builder.
+A collection of classes that gives you more options in how to style your buttons and views in the interface builder.

-Helps you keep your view and buttons customisation in the interface builder.
+It helps you keep your view and button customisations in the interface builder.

 ## Installation